SimVascular/simvascular.github.io-archive/source/documentation/modeling/_thresholding.md

   <figcaption class="svCaption" ></figcaption>
 </figure>

 Notice when you move up/down, the slider "Preset" slider displays the threshold value used to create the contour.
-After releasing th mouse, the contour is finalized (in red) and added to the group.
+After releasing the mouse, the contour is finalized (in red) and added to the group.
 In this example, the preset value is 62.8.
 Under Contour List, the new contour is listed with the type and method used for it.

 <figure>
   <img class="svImg svImgLg"  src="documentation/modeling/imgs/segmentation/thresholdinteractive2.png">